PTCE/Popcorn-desktop/README.md

 ### Building

 1. npm install
-2. ./node_modules/.bin/gulp build or if you have gulp globally installed: gulp build
+1. './node_modules/.bin/gulp build or if you have gulp globally installed: gulp build'
-3. The executables should be in the newly created build/ directory
+1. The executables should be in the newly created build/ directory

 <a name="community"></a>
 ## Community